dondi/GRNsight/database/network-database/README.md

 - If `--input_dir` is `script-results` (default), data is read directly from the `script-results/` folder created by `main.py` when it retrieves data from AllianceMine.
 - Otherwise, the loader treats `--input_dir` as a parent folder and scans its subfolders.

-For custom parent folders, subdirectory names supported by the schema are:
+For custom parent folders, subdirectory names required by the script are:

 - GRN:
     - `gene_regulatory_network_with_timestamp/`